jlfranklin/techbook/docs/01-security/yubikey/README.md

 # Using your YubiKey

-Notes on installing and setting up your *YubiKey 4* for various platforms and applications.
+Notes on installing and setting up your *YubiKey 4* (or later) for various platforms and applications.

 ## Introduction